Sanjay-2k-5/To-Do-/README.md

 Features

-	•	Create Task: Add a new task to the to-do list.
+- Create Task: Add a new task to the to-do list.
-	•	Delete Task: Remove an unwanted task from the list.
+- Delete Task: Remove an unwanted task from the list.
-	•	Complete Task: Mark a task as completed by striking it out.
+- Complete Task: Mark a task as completed by striking it out.
-	•	Interactive UI: Clean and responsive design for a seamless user experience.
+- Interactive UI: Clean and responsive design for a seamless user experience.

 Technologies Used

-	•	HTML: For structuring the application.
+- HTML: For structuring the application.
-	•	CSS: For styling and layout.
+- CSS: For styling and layout.
-	•	JavaScript: For handling interactivity and CRUD operations.
+- JavaScript: For handling interactivity and CRUD operations.

 Getting Started

  1. Clone the Repository

         git clone https://github.com/Sanjay-2k-5/To-Do-.git
-        cd To Do
+        cd To-Do

  2. Open in Browser

-       Simply open the index.html file in your browser to start using the application.
+    - Simply open the index.html file in your browser to start using the application.

 How It Works

-    1. Create a Task
+ - Create a Task
-	   •	Input the task description in the text field and click the “Add” button.
+	   - Input the task description in the text field and click the “Add” button.
-	   •	The task will appear in the task list.
+	   - The task will appear in the task list.
-    2. Mark a Task as Completed
+ - Mark a Task as Completed
-	   •	Click on a task to toggle the completed state.
+	   - Click on a task to toggle the completed state.
-	   •	Completed tasks will be visually struck through.
+	   - Completed tasks will be visually struck through.
-	3. Delete a Task
+ - Delete a Task
-	   •	Click the “Delete” button next to a task to remove it from the list.
+	   - Click the “Delete” button next to a task to remove it from the list.

 Contributing